allenai/ontoemma/README.md

 - KnowledgeBase objects written to json files in `OUTPUT_DIR/kbs/`.
 One json object is generated for each KnowledgeBase.
 Currently, KBs specified in kb_name_list are read from the UMLS subset and converted into KnowledgeBase objects.
 - Pairwise KB mapping files are written to tsv files in `OUTPUT_DIR/mappings/`.
 Mappings are derived as pairs of raw_ids that are mapped under the same concept ID in UMLS.
 - Negative mappings are sampled from UMLS as negative training data.
 The full training data including negatives are written to tsv files in `OUTPUT_DIR/training/`.

+NOTE: training data does not need to be extracted from UMLS.
+The user can provide training alignments from whatever source they would like, but it should be formatted as specified above, and both positive and negative alignments should be provided.

 #### Sampling negative data